StevenBlack/vocab/vocabulary.md

 name for it, and now you know what it is.

+### Fitt's Law (law of software)
+The time to acquire a target is a function of the distance to and the size of the target.  -- Paul Fitts, 1954

 ### flaccid
 Limp or flabby, like the stems of wilted flowers or the thighs of people who eat too much and don't exercise.